Home · Insights · Weird Incidents

 This page documents incidents that look absurd in retrospect, but expose hidden coupling, fragile assumptions, and overconfident designs.

 The examples here are drawn from a mix of direct experience, industry postmortems, and widely documented incidents.
-They are illustrative, not exhaustive, and are presented to highlight patterns rather than to catalog personal war stories.
+They are illustrative, not exhaustive.

 These incidents may sound absurd, but they reflect real-world failures caused by overlooked details, environmental factors, or fragile assumptions.
 Understanding them informs more resilient systems design.